I love when it’s my birthday, everyone else gets in the kitchen and cooks FOR ME!!!

 Time to crack open the Bleu Cheese (we have to keep this sealed until time to use, or it will somehow, magically reduce or completely disappear)

-Back to the pork Tenderloin, after removing from the grill, let it rest for 15-20 minutes before slicing.
+Back to the Smoked Pork Tenderloin, after removing from the grill, let it rest for 15-20 minutes before slicing.

 The pork tenderloin and the Bleu Cheese sauce complemented each other perfectly, and as I had to tell Heather, it was sooooo good!
 We put it on the potatoes, let the green beans run into it, we were even using our fingers to get the last drops off the plate.